 Tommy Elliot, posing as Bruce Wayne for nearly four months now, has been giving away vast amounts of money to philanthropic, but foolish causes, telling Dick and Damian that his whole scheme is a “middle finger to the Wayne legacy” that will drain their much needed crime-fighting funds at an exponential rate.
 Dick finally realizes that he can take advantage of the situation.
 The world does need a Bruce Wayne replacement now that the real thing is gone.
 Dick calls up the JLA and the Outsiders, who all pay Tommy a forbidding visit.
 From this point on, Tommy will continue to play the role of Bruce Wayne, but his every move will be monitored by this collection of heroes.
 With the JLA and Outsiders taking shifts monitoring “Bruce Wayne,” things seem to be under control at Wayne Enterprises.
 However, Batman is damn sick of the Broker housing, and in a sense aiding and abetting, known criminals.
 For instance, the Broker has just hooked Zsasz up with an old slaughterhouse for a hideout, and even turns a blind eye when the villain begins wheeling-in cages containing kidnapped children.
 Batman pays the Broker a visit and demands to know the location of Zsasz’s lair.
 The Broker snidely says that he never hands out client information.
 Two black-eyes and a broken nose later, the Broker has told Batman everything he needs to know.
 However, Dick doesn’t deal with Zsasz right away, and we don’t see the Broker in town after this encounter for over a month, so we must assume that the Broker gave Dick disinformation and then laid low for a while.
 Next, Oracle thinks Man-Bat has gone crazy again, so she sends Batman, Robin, and Huntress after him.
 Meanwhile, Black Mask has acquired an invisibility suit.
 He gives it to one of his random Arkham thugs who proceeds to go on an insane killing spree.
 Turns out Man-Bat isn’t crazy, he’s simply trying to apprehend an invisible killer.
 The final showdown takes place in a church, where Batman, Huntress, Kirk Langstrom, and a long-time Gotham priest all team-up to apprehend the invisible henchman.

-–REFERENCE: For the past three years, an unnamed government organization (most likely on behalf of the US Armed Forces) has been training new high-tech hand-to-hand combat equipment against the best possible test subject in the world: Batman.
+–REFERENCE: In Batman 80-Page Giant 2011 #1, Part 2.
+For the past three years, an unnamed government organization (most likely on behalf of the US Armed Forces) has been training new high-tech hand-to-hand combat equipment against the best possible test subject in the world: Batman.
 Mission number three occurs now as a random soldier is tasked to fight the Dark Knight.
-Batman easily defeats him (as referenced in Batman 80-Page Giant 2011 #1, Part 2).
+Batman easily defeats him.
 Bruce has fought these soldiers before, but this is Dick’s first time.

-–NOTE: Plastic Man and Red Tornado return to the main roster of the JLA.
-Superman (still living on New Krypton) and Wonder Woman place themselves into back-up “on call” status (as of Justice League of America Vol. 2 #35).
+–NOTE: In a reference in Justice League of America Vol. 2 #35.
+Plastic Man and Red Tornado return to the main roster of the JLA.
+Superman (still living on New Krypton) and Wonder Woman place themselves into back-up “on call” status.

 –World’s Finest Vol. 2 #3-4

-–NOTE: Aquaman (Arthur Joseph Curry) feeling as if he will never truly be able to fill Orin’s large shoes, steps down as King of Atlantis and disappears (as referenced in Titans Vol. 2 #15).
+–NOTE: In a reference in Titans Vol. 2 #15.
+Aquaman (Arthur Joseph Curry) feeling as if he will never truly be able to fill Orin’s large shoes, steps down as King of Atlantis and disappears.

 –Titans Vol. 2 #15